 Domain is not configured to sync

-Object is out of scope due to domain not being configured.
-In the example below, the object is out of sync scope as the domain that it belongs to is filtered from synchronization.
+The object is out of scope because the domain hasn't been configured.
+In the example in the following figure, the object is out of sync scope because the domain that it belongs to is filtered from sync.

-Domain is configured to sync but is missing run profiles/run steps
+Domain is configured to sync but is missing run profiles or run steps

-Object is out of scope as the domain is missing run profiles/run steps.
-In the example below, the object is out of sync scope as the domain that it belongs to is missing run steps for the Full Import run profile.
+The object is out of scope because the domain is missing run profiles or run steps.
+In the example in the following figure, the object is out of sync scope because the domain that it belongs to is missing run steps for the Full Import run profile.

 Object is filtered due to OU filtering

-A linked mailbox is supposed to be associated with an external master account located in another trusted account forest.
-If there is no such external master account, then Azure AD Connect will not synchronize the user account corresponds to the linked mailbox in the Exchange forest to the Azure AD tenant.
+A linked mailbox is supposed to be associated with an external primary account that's located in a different trusted account forest.
+If the primary account doesn't exist, Microsoft Entra Connect doesn't sync the user account that corresponds to the linked mailbox in the Exchange forest to the Microsoft Entra tenant.

-Due to various differences between on-premises Active Directory and Azure Active Directory, Azure AD Connect does not synchronize dynamic distribution groups to the Azure AD tenant.
+Due to various differences between on-premises Windows Server AD and Microsoft Entra ID, Microsoft Entra Connect doesn't sync dynamic distribution groups to the Microsoft Entra tenant.

-In addition to analyzing the object, the troubleshooting task also generates an HTML report that has everything known about the object.
-This HTML report can be shared with support team to do further troubleshooting, if needed.
+In addition to analyzing the object, the troubleshooting task generates an HTML report that includes everything that's known about the object.
+The HTML report can be shared with the support team for further troubleshooting if needed.

 Learn more about integrating your on-premises identities with Microsoft Entra ID.